Leo1705/E-commerce/README.md

 # E-commerce

-Just a challenge from Front-end Mentor website.
+Just a practising site from Front-end Mentor.